rstudio/keras3/docs/dev/reference/op_image_scale_and_translate.md

 - antialias:

   Whether to apply an antialiasing filter when downsampling.
+This has no effect when upsampling.
+Defaults to `TRUE`.

 ## Value

 The scaled and translated images.

+## Details

+Pixels are half-centered: the pixel at integer row and column has coordinates `y = row + 0.5` and `x = column + 0.5`.
+Output locations that map outside the input boundaries are set to zero.

+Linear methods (`"linear"`, `"bilinear"`, `"trilinear"`, and `"triangle"`) use linear interpolation and, when `antialias = TRUE`, a triangular filter while downsampling.
+Cubic methods (`"cubic"`, `"bicubic"`, and `"tricubic"`) use the Keys cubic kernel. `"lanczos3"` and `"lanczos5"` use Lanczos kernels of radius 3 and 5, respectively.

 ## See also